Ab initio uncertainty quantification in scattering analysis of microscopy: Simulated studies

 \subsection{Isotropic processes}

 We first compare the estimation accuracy of ISF for isotropic processes through simulations.
 We simulated videos from six different processes: Brownian motion (BM) with two diffusion coefficients, fractional Brownian motion (FBM) with two power parameters corresponding to subdiffusive and superdiffusive processes, respectively, Ornstein–Uhlenbeck (OU) processes, and a mixture of the OU process and FBM (OU$+$FBM).
-The ISFs of these processes are provided in Table \ref{tab:ISF_table} in Appendix A. For each process, we test the performance of each approach using both a small-sized video with $100\times 100$ pixels and $100$ time frames, and a regular-sized video with $500\times 500$ and $500$ time frames.
+The ISFs of these processes are provided in Table \ref{tab:ISF_table} in Appendix A. For each process, we test the performance of each approach using both a small-sized video with $100\times 100$ pixels and $100$ time frames, and a regular-sized video with $500\times 500$ pixels and $500$ time frames.
 The algorithms are applicable to videos with different spatial and temporal lengths.
-The smaller videos contain fewer frames but retain the same timestep, particle size, and essentially the same dynamics.
+The smaller videos contain fewer frames but retain the same dynamics.